Search the Web

 Friday, October 7, 2011

-Ginger, Soy and Sesame Noodles
+Ginger, Soy and Sesame Noodles by RiA

 I got this recipe originally from Rachael Ray's Site, a well known figure from Lifestyle Network.
 Most of the ingredients from the recipe is not popular here so I decided to make a little twist but still maintain the title.
 I failed to have a honey so I substituted brown sugar and a little water.
 I also added some carrots and bean sprouts to make it healthier.